lawrencejews/js-ts-monorepos/packages/README.md

 - folder Types, Utils only have output dir.
 - tsconfig.json in packages help manage.
 - Set up jest with babel from root packages folder to types and utils.
 - Remember rimraf should be installed at the root folder.
-YARN ADD -WD rimraf
+YARN ADD -WD rimraf.
+## lerna
+- Helps run multiple commands with one line in the cli when working with monorepos.